Louisiana Exemptions for School Vaccine Requirements

 No Shots, No School, Not True!

-Before we talk about the Louisiana exemptions for vaccine requirements in school, there needs to be a history lesson explained first.
-In the 1980’s cases of severe brain injury following DTP (Diptheria, tetanus, pertussis) vaccination were increasing and parents began suing vaccine manufacturers.
+Before we talk about the Louisiana exemptions for vaccine requirements for school, it’s important to know how this came to be, a brief history lesson if you will.
+In the 1980’s cases of severe brain injury following DTP (diptheria, tetanus, pertussis) vaccination were increasing and parents began suing the vaccine manufacturers.
 In fact, there were so many cases that the “lawsuits against vaccine companies and health care providers threatened to cause vaccine shortages and reduce U.S. vaccination rates“.
-Congress, in their wisdom, instead of holding manufacturers accountable and demanding safer vaccines, passed legislation at the behest of the pharmaceutical industry which provided legal protections and restricted product liability for the vaccine manufacturers – The National Childhood Vaccine Injury Act of 1986.
-As is the case with many laws, the name makes you think it’s doing something good when in reality it’s making things worse.
-And worse it was.
+Congress, in their wisdom, chose to protect the vaccine manufacturers instead of holding them accountable and demanding safer vaccines.
+They cowered to the pharmaceutical industry and bought into the (baseless) fear that without vaccines people would die, completely ignoring the fact that the industry was producing a product that was severely damaging children and ruining their lives.
+And so The National Childhood Vaccine Injury Act of 1986 was passed, removing product liability from the vaccine manufacturers – meaning, you can not sue them for injury or death caused by their products.
+As is the case with many laws, note how the name of the law makes you think it’s doing something good when in reality it not only not addresses the problem it purports to solve, but it makes it worse.
+Much worse, indeed.

-- removed product liability from vaccine manufacturers – you can’t sue them for injury or death from vaccines;
+1. Removed product liability from vaccine manufacturers – you can’t sue them for injury or death from vaccines.

 Louisiana Exemptions Explained